 Chinese CHN9 S1 French FRE9 S1 Japanese JPN9 S1 Semester 1 Let's Go Shopping!
 Learn the language of shopping and share shopping experiences.
-Out and About Discussing your free time and social outings.
+Out and About Learn about places in town and giving directions.
 Are you Busy?
 Discussing your daily routine.
 Feed Me!
 Learn all about Chinese and international cuisine as well as fast food.
 Let's celebrate!
 Celebrations and festivals in France and in Australia.
 School Life Learning is fun!
 Chinese CHN9 S2 French FRE9 S2 Japanese JPN9 S2 Semester 2 Let's Have Fun!
 Discuss your favourite sports, leisure activities and weather.
 Let's Travel!
 Countries of the world and discussing holidays, transport and accommodation.
 My Space Describe your home and neighbourhood.
 Let's Travel!
 Share travel experiences and make travel plans.
 Let Them Eat Cake!
 French food culture and international cuisine.
 Let's Make a Snowman!
 Discuss a range of seasonal activities and the weather.